How Your Donation Makes a Difference

 About the Charity

-Hope Initiative Alliance is an award-winning, inter-racial, interreligious, and intercultural charity organisation that aims to provide holistic care for vulnerable and marginalised communities.
+Hope Initiative Alliance (HIA) is an inter-racial and inter-religious charity organisation that aims to provide holistic care for Singapore citizens, residents and migrant workers who are lesser privileged and require social welfare assistance.